Cartoon Network (Philippines)

-Cartoon Network is a Filipino pay television channel operated by Warner Bros.
+Cartoon Network is a Philippine pay television channel operated by Warner Bros.
 Discovery under its International division, which primarily shows animated programming.
 The Philippine version is a branch of Cartoon Network Asia and broadcasts exclusively in the Philippines.

 The channel started broadcasting on October 6, 1994, as part of Cartoon Network Asia.
 It was later separated from the Southeast Asia feed on September 1, 1995.

 History

-1994-1999: Launch and early years
+1994–1999: Launch and early years

 Cartoon Network Philippines was formerly part of Cartoon Network Asia, which was originally launched on October 6, 1994.
 The Philippine feed started broadcasting on September 1, 1995, as it was originally time-shared with TNT Asia, operating from 6:00 a.m. to 9:00 p.m.; the TNT block changed into Turner Classic Movies and filling the remainder of the daily schedule.
 It originally aired only Hanna-Barbera cartoons such as The Yogi Bear Show, Top Cat, and The Flintstones.
-Cartoon Network is the first cartoon cable channel in the Philippines, with Disney Channel, launched in 1996, and Nickelodeon in 1998, following suit.
+Cartoon Network is the first cartoon cable channel in the Philippines, with Nickelodeon, launched in 1998, and Disney Channel in 2000, following suit.
 In 1996, the channel started to air MGM cartoons, such as Tom and Jerry, Droopy, and Spike and Tyke.
 Following Time Warner's purchase of Turner later that year, the channel added Warner Bros. shows, such as Looney Tunes and related cartoons, to its programming in 1997.
 In 1998, Cartoon Network started to air its first original shows: Space Ghost Coast to Coast and The Moxy Show.
-The latter however, was soon cancelled.
+The latter, however, was soon canceled.

-1999-2005: Powerhouse era
+1999–2005: Powerhouse era

 On August 22, 1999, Cartoon Network Asia began adopting Cartoon Network USA's "Powerhouse" theme.
-That year, the network introduced Dexter's Laboratory, Cow & Chicken, I Am Weasel, Ed, Edd n' Eddy, and Johnny Bravo.
+That year, the network introduced Dexter's Laboratory, Cow and Chicken, I Am Weasel, Ed, Edd n Eddy, and Johnny Bravo.
 New shows first aired the next year included The Powerpuff Girls, Mike, Lu & Og, and Courage the Cowardly Dog.

 In 2001, Cartoon Network continued to air new original programs, such as Sheep in the Big City, Time Squad, and Samurai Jack.
-The network dubbed these original programs "Cartoon Cartoons" and aired them in a programming block Friday nights.
+The network dubbed these original programs "Cartoon Cartoons" and aired them on a programming block Friday nights.
 The same year, Cartoon Network expanded to a 24-hour channel like in the parent Southeast Asia feed and created other programming blocks, including Toonami, Acme Hour, Prime Time, Boomerang, and Cartoon Network After Dark.
 In 2002, the network expanded Cartoon Cartoons with new shows such as Grim & Evil, Robot Jones, and Codename: Kids Next Door.
 Justice League and ¡Mucha Lucha! also debuted in 2002.
 Shows added to the line-up in 2003 include post-1948 Warner Bros. cartoons and X-Men: Evolution.
 In 2004, Foster's Home For Imaginary Friends was the only program to debut on the network.
 In 2005, the Boomerang programming block was made into its own channel.